pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

 example being repo + cache interaction. repo does what it can, but for searching the cache, let the cache do it.
-Assume what you're delegating to knows the best way to handle the request, and probably can do it's job better then some external caller (essentially).
+Assume what you're delegating to knows the best way to handle the request, and probably can do its job better then some external caller (essentially).

 Actual configuration is pretty heavily redesigned.
 Classes and functions that should be constructed based on data from the user's